 |Numeric values are formatted, but only if they are not enclosed in quotes.
 If a column contains a mixture of quoted and unquoted values, the value in the first data row takes precedence.

 Since data types and format strings are persisted along with other column properties, you may need to run the

 CSV: Clear Preview State command to see the effects of changing the

 To change the default configuration settings for the Excel Viewer extension, edit the user or workspace settings as described here.
-The available settings are as follows:
+The available settings, which govern CSV files only, are as follows: